 - Identify who has awarded projects within a sector and region in the past.
 You may be looking at West Africa as a new region to work on health projects in, but you want to know which organizations have funded health projects there in the past, select the Contract Award database to search in and visualize the results.

 - Spot trends regarding future funding based on official donor information.
 For example visualize the World Banks operational summary data by selecting the funding activity database, filtering based on World Bank and operational document as "source", or EuropeAid's Action Fiche information.
-This information can take time to go through, if you visualize the results of just the funding activity database search you can get a clearer picture of where the funding will be going, and on what faster.
+This information can take time to go through, but if you visualize the results of just the funding activity database you can get a clearer picture of where and on what the funding will be spent.